 Enter Bring Your Own Device (BYOD)

 Unfettered faith in tech solutions.
 By and large millennials aren’t skeptical of technology.
 But they may be skeptical of your technology.
 While previous generations might have been divided by Chevy and Ford, millennials definitively fall into either the Android or iOS (or Windows!) camps.
 Millennials believe in technology’s potential to solve a vast array of problems so adoption is never the issue, instead adoption of company technology is.
-Millennials have had a their whole lifetime to develop operating system and manufacturer preferences.
+Millennials have had their whole lifetime to develop operating system and manufacturer preferences.
 They know which modus operandi brings out the best in them.
 Your job is to not stand in their way.
 That means allowing them to pick the tech tools that allow them to thrive.
 Allowing your millennial employee to use their own device facilitates a happier and more productive experience–increasing productivity and retention.

 BYOD policies allow your eager communicators to use their personal electronic devices to conduct company business when they are away from (or at) their desks.
 Millennial workers will come up with their own BYOD policies, like using unapproved devices to conduct company business, when management fails to put one in place.
 A BYOD policy structures personal device use–putting safeguards into place to protect your company’s privacy, while letting workers do what they are going to do anyway: use their personal devices to conduct business.